ArashPartow/exprtk/readme.txt

         (x + y) / (x - y);
       }

+ (30) For performance considerations,  one should assume  the actions
+      of expression, symbol  table and parser  instance instantiation and destruction, and the expression compilation process  itself to be of high latency.
+Hence none of them should be part of any performance  critical  code  paths, and  should  instead  occur entirely either before or after such code paths.

+ (31) Before jumping in and using ExprTk, do take the time to  peruse
+      the documentation and all of the examples, both in the main and the extras  distributions.
+Having  an informed  general view of what can and  can't be done,  and how something  should be done with ExprTk, will  likely result in  a far more  productive and enjoyable programming experience.

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [21 - SIMPLE EXPRTK EXAMPLE]
+The following is a  simple yet complete example  demonstrating typical
+usage of the ExprTk Library.
+The example instantiates a symbol  table
+object, adding to it  three variables named x,  y and z, and  a custom
+user defined function, that accepts only two parameters, named myfunc.
+The  example then  proceeds to  instantiate an  expression object  and
+register to it the symbol table instance.

+A parser is  then instantiated, and  the string representation  of the
+expression  and  the  expression object  are  passed  to the  parser's
+compile  method   for  compilation.
+If  an   error  occurred  during
+compilation, the compile method will return false, leading to a series
+of  error diagnostics  being printed  to stdout.
+Otherwise the  newly
+compiled expression is evaluated  by invoking  the expression object's
+value method, and subsequently printing the result  of the computation
+to stdout.

 --- snip ---
 #include <cstdio>
 #include <string>